-Bachelor of Arts in Visual Communication.
+Bachelor of Arts in Visual Communication

-3 year - full time - NQF 7
+3 years - full time - NQF 7

 Bachelor of Arts in Visual Communication majoring in: Applied Illustration, Art Direction, Graphic Design, Multimedia & Photography.